gbdev/hardware.inc/README.md

 Although Jeff tried to version control the file with a rudimentary change log at the top of the file, people have added small changes throughout the years, often without bumping the version number.

-This repo is an attempt at version control, using [@AntonioND](http://github.com/AntonioND) fork as baseline.
+This repo is an attempt at version control, using [@AntonioND](http://github.com/AntonioND)'s fork as the baseline.

+Breaking changes, like those in [72ec03f](https://github.com/gbdev/hardware.inc/commit/72ec03f835e72be83a1ef189a4a9eac0fbdf39e2), receive a major version bump, while smaller changes, not meant to break anything, yet are important enough to require a feature addition, recieve a minor version bump.

 ## Contributors